synthesis496/w-alone-state/README.md

-> 🚨 **Notice: This project is under active development.** Sections marked
-> `🔬 [DRAFT / TO BE VALIDATED]` describe hypotheses or proposed use-cases that
-> have not yet been empirically benchmarked.
-See the [Roadmap](#-roadmap) for
-> current status.
-Contributions and rigorous scrutiny are welcome.
+> 🚨 Notice: This project is Contributions and rigorous scrutiny are welcome.

 # ✨ |W_Alone⟩ — The Alone State